Staff from each Key Stage will monitor that the needs of all our students are being met by:

 The Head of the Wellbeing and Self-Regulation Faculty has an important role in linking the Personal Development curriculum content with the needs of the children.

-The E-Safety Co-ordinator and E-Safety Consultant link in to all teams as well as the PDP curriculum.
+The E-Safety Co-ordinator and E-Safety Consultant link in to tutor teams as well as with the PD curriculum.

 Our pastoral support structure is predicated on the following 7 key principles:

 1) High quality, daily pastoral care is pivotal to good learning and positive wellbeing.
-The role of the form tutor needs to be the most important function of the day.
+The role of tutor time needs to be the most important function of the day.

-2) A student’s pastoral/wellbeing needs are being not met, if their learning needs and entitlements are not within the curriculum.
+2) A student’s pastoral/wellbeing needs are met, when their learning needs and entitlements are met within the curriculum.
 Each tutor is a SENCO to their own group of students.

-5) PDP(PSHE) is taught by form tutors – therefore by the person who knows the students the best and who can use their expertise to tailor the agreed PDP curriculum to best meet the needs of their group
+5) PD is taught by tutor teams – who are the people that know the students well and they use their expertise to tailor the PD curriculum to meet the needs of each child.

 6) Tutor teams learn about their students over time by tracking their social and emotional progress.
 This is equally as important as their academic progress.